 This is yet another easy to use tool that analyses the file system and recovers files that have been deleted on purpose or otherwise.
 It can also modify the RAM (system memory).
 It can handle files of any size.
 The interface is easy to use and hence can be used by anyone with little knowledge of how computers work.
 You can download HXD from the manufacturer’s website.

-PlainSlight is yet another free computer forensics tools that is open source and helps you preview the entire system in different ways.
-It’s easy to use interface and self-explanatory labels allows people (even with little knowledge of computer’s internal function) to use it without much difficulty.
-It can recover deleted files, recover hidden files and folders.
-It can help with certain other things like obtaining hard disk information, view user groups and group information, examine USB storage information and things like that.
+PlainSlight is yet another free computer forensics tool that is open source and helps you preview the entire system in different ways.
+Its easy-to-use interface and self-explanatory labels allow people (even with little knowledge of the computer’s internal function) to use it easily.
+It can recover deleted files, and recover hidden files and folders.
+It can help with certain other things like obtaining hard disk information, viewing user groups and group information, examining USB storage information, and things like that.
 Though I like it for its ease of use, it does not offer many features other than the basics of computer forensics.
 We already have seen P2 eXplorer that can recover file fragments and place them in a readable form.
 Compared to that, is really very simple.
 It is available at plainsight.info.

 All of them work on most of the recent Windows versions.
-If I have missed out any free or open source computer forensic tool, please let us know.
+If I have missed out on any free or open-source computer forensic tool, please let us know.